Explosive Weapons in Helldivers 2 [Detailed Guide]

 Explosive weapons in Helldivers 2: R-36 Eruptor

 The R-36 Eruptor fires jet assisted shells that explode in a large area on impact.
 Like with the crossbow, its damage is a mix of direct (projectile) and AoE damage.
-The explosion deals 225 damage in an impressive 7-meter radius and penetrates medium armor.
+The explosion deals 225 damage in an impressive 7-meter radius and penetrates heavy armor.
 Similar to the crossbow, the explosion’s damage begins to drop off after 4 meters.
 The projectile itself deals 230 damage and penetrates heavy armor.
 The standout feature of this weapon is that upon impact, the shell explodes into a shower of 30x shrapnel, each of which deals 110 (35 durable) damage.

 Mastering this weapon means mastering the shrapnel mechanic.
-Well-placed shots can let it focus the shrapnel on a single target, resulting in catastrophic amounts of damage that can instakill just about any low-mid tier enemy (with Alpha Commanders being an exception).
+Well-placed shots can let it focus the shrapnel on a single target, resulting in catastrophic amounts of damage that can instakill just about any low-mid tier enemy (with Alpha Commanders/Fleshmobs being an exception).
 In fact, one shot in the right place can pop a Charger’s butt.
 Two direct projectile hits to the weakpoint can kill hulks, cannon turrets and even tanks.
 It can kill other large targets as well, but its shrapnel mechanic makes it wildly inconsistent, like the Illuminate harvester taking anywhere from 1 to 4 shots to its leg weakpoint to bring down.
 The explosion, while it starts losing damage after 4 meters, is still powerful enough to clean small enemies in a significant radius when comboed with the shrapnel.

 This can also be used to kill targets during a bug breach, or to instakill low tier and damage medium automatons while they’re still attached to a drop-ship.
-The Eruptors explosion deals a massive amount of stagger to enemies inside its radius, further increasing its utility.
+The eruptor’s explosion deals a massive amount of stagger to enemies inside its radius, further increasing its utility.
 Speaking of utility, it can close bug holes, destroy fabricators and open containers much like the crossbow.

 Verdict: A powerful all-round weapon whose interesting mix of utility, crowd clear and medium-sized target removal ensures the player has an answer to most things on the battlefield…even if it is a sluggish answer.